Joint support for medical students and junior doctors

 - Group Learning Weeks (1 week blocks), account for the remainder of the program.

 - There are 53 students in Year 4 and 5 at the RCS in 2014.
 Most students stay for 2 years.

-- Students are mainly Tasmanian domestic students, but there are also interstate and international students.
+- Students are mainly Tasmanian domestic students with a mix of interstate and international students.

 - Students who choose to study with the RCS may be interested in rural health, or may simply enjoy living and working in a smaller community where access to patients and teaching clinicians is excellent.